-† The U.S. Environmental Protection Agency or the California Air Resources Board has determined that the failure to perform this maintenance item will not nullify the emission warranty or limit recall liability prior to the completion of the vehicle 's useful life.
+† The U.S. Environmental Protection Agency or the California Air Resources Board has determined that the failure to perform this maintenance item will not nullify the emission warranty or limit recall liability prior to the completion of the vehicle's useful life.
 We, however, urge that all recommended maintenance services be performed at the indicated intervals and the maintenance be recorded.

-Lubricate the front suspension, ball joints, steering linkage, parking brake cable guides, propshaft splines, universal joints and brake pedal springs.

-+ A good time to check your brakes is during tire rotation.
-See Brake System Inspection on page 6-32.

-Drive axle service.
-See Part D: Recommended Fluids and Lubricants on page 6-33 for proper lubricant to use.

-- Check fluid level and add fluid as needed. - If your vehicle has a locking differential, drain fluid and refill at first engine oil change.
+- # Lubricate the front suspension, ball joints, steering linkage, parking brake cable guides, propshaft splines, universal joints and brake pedal springs. - + A good time to check your brakes is during tire rotation.
+See Brake System Inspection on page 6-32. - Drive axle service.
+See Part D: Recommended Fluids and Lubricants on page 6-33 for proper lubricant to use. - Check fluid level and add fluid as needed. - If your vehicle has a locking differential, drain fluid and refill at first engine oil change.

 - Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - Lubricate chassis components (or every 12 months, whichever occurs first).
+An Emission Control Service. - □ Lubricate chassis components (or every 12 months, whichever occurs first).
 (See footnote #.) - Check rear/front axle fluid level and add fluid as needed.
 Check constant velocity joints and axle seals for leaking.
-(See footnote .) - Rotate tires.
-See Tire Inspection and Rotation on page 5-58 for proper rotation pattern and additional information.
+(See footnote .) - □ Rotate tires.
+See Tire Inspection and Rotation on page 5-70 for proper rotation pattern and additional information.
 (See footnote +.)

 - Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - Lubricate chassis components (or every 12 months, whichever occurs first).
-(See footnote #.) - Check rear/front axle fluid level and add fluid as needed.
+An Emission Control Service - □ Lubricate chassis components (or every 12 months, whichever occurs first).
+(See footnote #.) - ☐ Inspect engine air cleaner filter.
+See Engine Air Cleaner/Filter on page 5-18 for more information.
+An Emission Control Service.
+(See footnote †.) - Check rear/front axle fluid level and add fluid as needed.
 Check constant velocity joints and axle seals for leaking.
-(See footnote .) - Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.
+(See footnote .) - Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain.

+- When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.